3km Training Program

-A training program has to be developed to meet the individual needs of the athlete and take into consideration many factors: gender, age, strengths, weaknesses, objectives, training facilities etc. As all athletes have different needs, a single program suitable for all athletes is not possible.
-The program supplied here is just an example and will require updates to meet your specific aims and objectives.
+As all athletes have different needs, a single program suitable for all athletes is not possible.
+A training program has to be developed to meet the athlete's individual needs and consider many factors: gender, age, strengths, weaknesses, objectives, training facilities etc. The program supplied here is just an example and will require updates to meet your specific aims and objectives.

 Overview of the Training Program